Petropavlovsk-Kamchatsky: Russian legislative election results

-Culture
+Culture and tourism

-Sports

 The main association football stadium in Petropavlovsk-Kamchatskiy is the 5,000-capacity Spartak Stadium.
 The former club FC Volcano played at the stadium.

-Museums

-There are multiple museums in the city.

-Tourism

-The city is the main gateway to the rest of Kamchatka.
+There are multiple museums in the city and it is the main gateway to the rest of Kamchatka.

 Transport

-The city is served by Petropavlovsk-Kamchatsky (Elizovo) Airport, which is linked to the town and its port via the A-401 road.
+The city is served by Elizovo Airport, which is linked to the town and its port via the A-401 road.
 During the warmer months cruise ships regularly stop there for the day.
 There is a bus service in the city.

 Demographics

 Ethnic Russians make up the majority of the population; the city on its own has more inhabitants than the entire neighboring Chukotka Autonomous Okrug or Magadan Oblast.

 The population numbered 179,780 in 2010; 179,800 in 2011; 179,784 in 2012; 181,618 in 2013, and 164,900 in 2021.